mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

-- `place-content:center` tells the grid to center align all its content.
+- `place-content:center` tells the grid to center align all its content (aka the 'cells' inside the `#grid`).
 In this case there is only 1 cell (with two `layer-` elements) so we effectively shift the cells to the center.

 ## 4. Place self

-And finally, we center the `.layer-a` and `.layer-b` within
+And finally, we center the `.layer-a` and `.layer-b` with the one cell they are both a part of

 <ConcentricSquares class="place-self" />